-You would think that 39 million Americans getting migraines is enough to prevent there from being a stigma attached to the condition, but this is not the case.
+You would think that 39 million Americans getting migraines is enough to prevent the stigma attached to the condition.
+However, this is not the case.
 As a result, a person who gets migraines may view this neurological condition as a sensitive topic.
 How can you help your loved one to cope?
 Here are some tips that help to explain why migraines are such a tough subject.
-We will also introduce you to a drug-free therapy that is helping some migraine patients to gain new hope that a natural remedy is possible.
+We will also introduce you to a drug-free therapy that is helping migraineurs get a natural solution.

-If a person has MS or Parkinson’s disease, no one gives them a hard time about needing a day off from work or not being able to attend a certain social event.
+If a person has MS or Parkinson’s disease, no one gives them a hard time about needing a day off from work.
 So why do migraineurs get flak?
-It’s because most people don’t realize that migraines are a neurological condition, just like those other serious health conditions.
+It’s because most people don’t realize that they are a neurological condition, just like those other serious health conditions.
 Comparing migraines to just one symptom, a headache, minimizes the condition and makes it tougher to cope with.

 You’re not going to find the word migraines on a person’s death certificate.
 When a disease is not considered fatal, it causes many people to look at it as not being that serious.
 No one would criticize a terminal cancer patient who decided to spend a day alone in a dark room.
 But if you want some alone time in the dark to deal with a migraine, it can seem like you are being unreasonable or are overreacting.